odrevet/music-box-tune-tracker/readme.md

 # TODO

-* set title and comment
+* set title and comment from interface
-* export to scad